wp-plugins/robots-meta/readme.txt

 == Changelog ==

-= Trunk =
-* Added localization for all texts

 = 3.2.1 =
+* Added localization for all texts.
+* Added .POT file.
 * Made .htaccess saving work again.
+* Added possibility to edit wp-content/cache/.htaccess when wp-super-cache is active.
-* Changed link from joostdevalk.nl to yoast.com (ouch, that move was almost a year ago)
+* Changed link from joostdevalk.nl to yoast.com (ouch, that move was almost a year ago).

 = 3.2 =
 * Switched to new backend class.